TimeLighting: Guided Exploration of 2D Temporal Network Projections: Design Considerations

-\textbf{T1: Overview.} \sys should provide an overview of the temporal information at a glance.
+\textbf{T1} - \textit{Overview.} The system should provide an overview of the temporal information at a glance.
 Providing an overview is typically the first necessary step in any VA process.
+This task considers the entire graph as an entity of the analysis~\cite{ahn2014} and is related to the orthogonal ``time'' flattening operation~\cite{17Bach}.

-\textbf{T2: Tracking Events.} Understanding the temporal dynamics and the events' frequency helps the user isolate interesting occurrences in time.
+\textbf{T2} - \textit{Tracking Events.} Understanding the temporal dynamics and the events' frequency helps the user isolate interesting occurrences in time.
 Events also cause the nodes' trajectories to bend, i.e., make the node change direction.
-Understanding the \textit{shape}~\cite{ahn2014} of changes in node movement over time (e.g., speed, repetition, etc.) would provide further insights during the exploration of the data.
+Understanding the \textit{shape}~\cite{ahn2014} of changes in nodes' movement over time (e.g., speed, repetition, etc.) would provide further insights during the exploration of the data.

-\textbf{T3: Investigate relationships.} Each edge event occurrence perturbs the trajectories.
-Identifying which relationships have the most impact or how often they occur might help the user explain the formation of clusters, or, in general, the phenomenon at hand.
+\textbf{T3} - \textit{Investigate relationships.} Each edge occurrence perturbs the trajectories.
+Identifying which relationships have the most impact or how often they occur might help explain the formation of clusters, or, in general, the phenomenon at hand.
+This task aligns with the ``point extraction'' task described in Bach et al.'s taxonomy~\cite{17Bach} since we are selecting an individual node and observing how it behaves over time (i.e., changing neighborhood over time).